-This is Swissport's first Sustainability Report for the reporting period which includes complete information on the year 2012.
-The next report is planned for 2014 covering data for the year 2013.
+This is Swissport International Ltd.'s second Sustainability Report for the reporting period which includes complete information on the year 2013 and beginning of 2014 for all of Swissport International Ltd and its subsidiaries (collectively "Swissport").
+The next report is planned for 2015 covering data for the year 2014.